 So it’s kind of like the breaking of the Fellowship in Lord of the Rings with how characters gets scattered around on various missions and eventually come back together.
 And speaking of LOTR… you know how while everyone freaking walked across Middle Earth the story kind of meandered but wasn’t necessarily boring because the locations sounded pretty, little bits of action popped up here and there, and the characters were so wonderful that you’d be fine reading about them watching paint dry?
 The middle of this book reminded me of that.

 I was surprised by how much of this story is carried by the POVs of other characters instead of Aelin.
-That decision makes total sense in the end, but I was initially wondering why I wasn’t connecting with her as much as I had in previous books.
-She spends most of the story making her own secret plans behind the scenes while everyone calls her out on not clueing them in until the continual big reveals.
+I mean, that decision totally makes sense in the end, but at first I was definitely wondering why I wasn’t connecting with her as much as I had in previous books.
+She spends most of the story making her own secret plans behind the scenes while everyone calls her out on not telling them anything until the continual big reveals.
 Seeing her through other characters often made her seem a bit distant, callous, not focused on the bigger picture, and pretty much back to her Celaena persona.
-But by the end it all makes sense and she was still the incredibly brave, determined, selfless character we love.
-She gets even more complex and mature in this story and her whole journey is wonderful.
+But by the end it all makes sense and her whole journey is wonderful.